nedzof/memepool/docs/inscription.md

 ## Validation
 To validate an inscription holder UTXO:
-1. Check for P2PKH script pattern
+1. Check for OP_FALSE OP_IF structure
-2. Verify presence of inscription ID (32 bytes after OP_RETURN)
-3. Confirm MEME marker presence
+2. Verify JSON metadata format and content
+3. Validate P2PKH script format
 4. Ensure 1 satoshi value

 ## Transfer Protocol
 When transferring an inscription:
 1. Use the inscription holder UTXO as input
 2. Create new holder output with:
-   - P2PKH script for new owner
+   - Same OP_IF structure
    - Updated metadata with:
      - operation: "transfer"
      - txid: original inscription txid
+   - P2PKH script for new owner
 3. Maintain all other metadata fields
-4. Update P2PKH script to new owner's address
+4. Ensure output has exactly 1 satoshi